George Weyerhaeuser kidnapping: Kidnapping and ransom

 On May 24, 1935, George Weyerhaeuser, then nine years old, was released from school for lunch earlier than usual.
 He walked to the nearby Annie Wright Seminary to meet his sister Ann, where the family's chauffeur generally met the children to drive them home for lunch.
 Arriving at the Seminary 10 or 15 minutes early, Weyerhaeuser apparently decided to walk home rather than wait.
-He was kidnapped somewhere on route.
+He was kidnapped somewhere en route.

 On realizing Weyerhaeuser was missing, the family notified police.
 That evening, a special delivery letter arrived at the Weyerhaeuser home, demanding $200,000 ($4 million equivalent 2021) in unmarked twenty, ten, and five-dollar bills in exchange for George, whose signature was on the back of the envelope.
 The Federal Bureau of Investigation (FBI) was soon notified.
 Adhering to the kidnappers' instructions, a personal advertisement signed "Percy Minnie" was placed in the Seattle Post-Intelligencer on May 25 to indicate that the Weyerhaeusers would comply with the kidnappers' demands.
 Similar advertisements were placed on May 27 and 29.

 A letter received May 29 instructed Weyerhaeuser's father to register at the Ambassador Hotel in Seattle, Washington, and await further contact.
 Also enclosed was a note from George stating that he was safe.
 At ten o'clock that night a taxicab driver delivered another letter to the elder Weyerhaeuser at the hotel.
 This letter directed Weyerhaeuser to drive to a designated point, where he found sticks driven into the ground with a white cloth attached, and a message directing him to another signal cloth farther down the road.
 However, on reaching this second location he found no message.
 After waiting two hours, he returned to the hotel.
 On the morning of May 30, an anonymous caller remonstrated Weyerhaeuser for not following instructions; Weyerhaeuser insisted that he had wanted to cooperate but that he could not find the last note.

 At 9:45 that night, a man with a European accent telephoned, instructing Weyerhaeuser to go to an address where he would find a note in a tin can.
 Thereafter, he proceeded from one point to another, following directions he found at each place.
 On a dirt road off a highway he found a note telling him to wait five minutes with the dome light of his car lit, then to go to another white sign on the same road.
 There he found a note telling him to leave his car and walk back toward Seattle; if the money was in order, George would be released within 30 hours.
 Weyerhaeuser had walked about 100 yard when he heard a noise from the bushes.
 A man ran out, got in the car and drove away with the ransom money.